luxaritas/reaper-config/README.md

 [Reaticulate](https://reaticulate.com/)
 [js_ReaScriptAPI](https://forum.cockos.com/showthread.php?t=212174) (for Reaticulate)

+## Project Templates
+[ProjectTemplates] contains my templates I use when starting up a new project so that have instruments pre-loaded, articulation maps configured, routing and stemming handled, etc.
+- Main: My primary composing template.
+The setup takes inspiration from [Trevor Morris](https://www.youtube.com/watch?v=on0xJBTtMbI) and [Christian Henson](https://www.youtube.com/watch?v=Cyh10tOuIKc) among others.
+Its organization includes woodwinds, brass, strings, percussion, keys, voice, and synths.
+There is a set of mix stems (doing some rough grouping, splitting out shorts vs longs, etc), delivery stems (which are much less in number), and an FX bus for each delivery stem for reverb (which is routed to the delivery stems, but can easily be disabled).
+Currently this template centers largely around BBCSO core, though I've slotted in a couple of other libraries which I've acquired over time.
+All VSTs are offlined on loading the template (easy on CPU/RAM and fast to boot), and it's designed to be able to easily slot in other libraries with minimal need for additional setup for routing, etc.

+## Articulation Maps
+[ArticulationMaps] contains my reabank files used for Reaticulate.
+Some contents are pulled from official or user banks, but may be customized to suit my particular setup (particularly with how I do my track organization, routing, etc)

 ## Cycle Actions
 [SWS/S&M_Cycleactions.ini] contains my collection of shortcuts built with the SWS/S&M extension's cycle action feature.
 This file can be imported via the cycle action editor.